miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 There we go!
 The width and edge are both preserved!

-And now, for a final show, let's see what it looks like on the ship I've made:
+And now, for the grand finale, let's see what it looks like on the ship I've made!

 {{<figure src="/sspl/gif-new-ship.gif">}}

 ## Endnote

-So.
+...so.
 Been a wild journey, ey?

 When I started making this, I didn't know anything about OpenGL, shaders, Blender or Godot.
-I expected this shader to be an easy, short project.
+I expected this to be an easy, short project.
+But, as you've seen, it was nothing but.

-Then I thought it was way beyond my skill or knowledge to make.
+As I learned more, I was worried making it work might be way beyond my skill and knowledge.

-If nothing else, I hope this shows that if you put your mind to it, and search for experienced people to help you, you might just go beyond what you think you're capable of.
+But I *did* make it work.
+If nothing else, that's what I want you to take away.
+I put my mind to it,
+and I searched for experienced people to help me.
+And I managed to go beyond what I thought I could do.

 It was a long journey, and now it's over.
-It was hard, but that's why I get to be a little more proud of myself, and to write a hopefully nice article about it.
+It was hard, but that's why I get to be a little more proud of myself, and to write a nice article about it.